-As well as unveiling the new Vac Daddy, in the form of the Dyson Cyclone V10 cordless vac, Dyson also just unveiled a pair of new air-purifying Dyson Pure Cool fans at a lavish event in New York.
+As well as unveiling a new cordless Dyson vacuum (opens in new tab), the Dyson Cyclone V10 cordless vac, Dyson also just unveiled a pair of new air-purifying Dyson Pure Cool fans at a lavish event in New York.

-The floor-standing and tabletop fans improve on their predecessors by not only sucking pollutants and allergens out of the air, but actually telling you what they're removing, via an all-new LCD display.
+The floor-standing and tabletop Dyson fans (opens in new tab) improve on their predecessors by not only sucking pollutants and allergens out of the air, but actually telling you what they're removing, via an all-new LCD display.
+(Check the best Dyson deals (opens in new tab) for the lowest prices...)

 Purer air, cooler homes (in both senses)